danielronalds/workflows/README.md

 # Workflows

-A cli tool for creating a seemless workflow with remote and local git repos.
+A CLI tool for creating a seamless workflow with remote and local git repos.

 `workflows` allows users to view projects on their GitHub and their